Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week3/1_Verilog_Specifics.md

 	* model real components that have delays eg external memory reads.
 	* Have cosmetic delays to make waveform traces more readable.
 	* Sequence I/O in a test run.
+* Delays cannot be accurately simulated in hardware due to manufacturing discrepancies.

+## Initialisation
+* When a state-holding element in switched on, it will settle into a stable binary state.
+* It is not predictable what state this will be on an ASIC, so it is `unknown`.
+* Hence initialisation is required in some cases i.e in ARM:
+	* R0-R14 start off as undefined.
+	* R15 (PC) is initialized to 0.
+* A rule of thumb is:
+	* Control registers should be initialized.
+	* Data registers generally do not need to be initialized